 I wouldn’t want you to just take my word for it that these books contain great information.
 But hundreds of reviews will give you confidence that the financial information in each of these books is pretty solid.

 What is the best financial book to read?

 The best financial book to read is the one that you are most interested in reading, but also makes sense for your current financial situation.
 It’s the one that you keep returning to in order to keep your knowledge fresh.

-If I had to give you just one then the best financial book for beginners to read would, in my personal opinion, be The Simple Path to Wealth.
-You will see why below.
+If I had to give you just one then the best financial book for beginners to read would, in my personal opinion, be

 In summary though, it’s written in language you can understand, it’s covers all of your finances from when you are just starting out after college to retirement.
 And the advice is straightforward and simple.

 What books should I read to learn finance?